 As an author, Elaine’s book spent several weeks on the Wattpad ‘hotlist’ for non-fiction authors.
 She won a Wattys Award for Originality in 2017 for her book Seeing Through the Cracks; the highest online award.
 With over 100,000 reads in just over a year, this is a valuable resource with insights for parents to learn how to navigate staying connected to their children, even as adults.

 - Guest speaker at Mindfest, U of T annual mental health summit – October 2017

 - Round Table Discussion at Pope Francis School, Toronto – November 2017

 - Board member – Balanced Technology Management Committee, Guelph – current

 - Panelist- Mayfield Secondary School, February 2018

 - Speaker – Humberview Secondary School, April 2018

-Panelist – CAMH The Centre for Addiction and Mental Health Ottawa, June 2018
+- Panelist – CAMH The Centre for Addiction and Mental Health -Problem Gambling & Addictive Behaviour Provincial Forum, Ottawa, June 18, 2018

 Elaine’s personal story as a parent navigating these challenging waters when faced with a situation of imbalance in her family was informative and realistic and hopeful.